ship-nix/docs/src/servers/add-domain.md

   order: 3
 ---

-Pointing to domains is ship-nix is done via the NixOS configuration.
+Pointing to domains is {{site.name}} is done via the NixOS configuration.

 ## First, point the domain to the server.